Director of Undergraduate Studies

-While Sociologists may study large social structures such as institutions, social classes, societies, and world systems, we also explore the more localized structures that shape individuals place and experience in the world, including roles, statuses, and groups.
+Sociologists study large social structures such as institutions, social classes, societies, and world systems.
+We also explore the more localized structures that shape an individual's place and experience in the world, including roles, statuses, and groups.
 Thus, by majoring in Sociology, students are encouraged to examine how the world works and their place in it.
 We invite students to investigate how people may challenge, resist, alter, or preserve and protect their social world.
 As a department, we hope students will begin to understand major organizing principles that contribute to shaping our social identities, including “race” and ethnicity, class, gender, age, and sexual orientation.

-We do not provide handbook of easy solutions to social problems.
-Instead, the Sociology Department at UCONN teaches students how to ask the difficult questions, to dig beneath the obvious, and to search for the multiple layers of social meaning.
+We do not provide a handbook of easy solutions to social problems.
+Instead, the Sociology Department at UConn teaches students how to ask the difficult questions, to dig beneath the obvious, and to search for the multiple layers of social meaning.

-Thinking about Sociology?
-Click here for more information about Sociology here at UCONN and where Sociology can take you in the world.
+Click here for more information about Sociology at UConn and where Sociology can take you.

 - For information about Higher Education Opportunity Act (HEOA)